Local government reorganisation

 We want to ensure the proposals put forward are in the best interests of the people in Basingstoke and Deane and do not compromise the ability of residents to shape their local priorities in the future.

-Under the current timetable, final proposals put forward will be considered by the government in early 2026.
-New unitary councils will then take over from either April 2027 or April 2028.
+Under the current timetable, final proposals put forward will be considered by the government in spring 2026.
+New unitary councils will then take over from April 2028.

 Local government reorganisation frequently asked questions